wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 ### 24. Viewing the file in a text format reveals much information about who and what was intercepted.
 What type of wireless computer was the victim (person who had his internet surfing recorded) using?
 Windows CE (Pocket PC)

-The interception file can be viewed in plaintext.
+The <strong>interception</strong> file can be viewed in plaintext.
 To get a better view of the extracted text, we can choose to view the text in a new window.

 The following line details the operating system:<br>
 <strong>UA-OS: Windows CE (Pocket PC) - Version 4.20</strong>